 To obtain an E2 visa, the applicant must be from a country where the U.S. already has a treaty of commerce.
 Though the “substantial” investment amount is not specific, our lawyers suggest an investment of at least $80,000.
 The treaty investor visa is initially valid for two to five years, but it may be extended.

-Consult the Top E2 Visa USA Lawyer
+Consult Our USA E2 Visa Lawyer to Get Started

 The E 2 visa offers an excellent opportunity for large companies wishing to invest in the U.S. or families who want to buy or create a business, and consulting a US immigration lawyer is the best way to get started.